Find Affordable College Courses

 $3,236 Average Tuition & Fees

-Our analysis found Gwinnett Technical College to be the best value school for visual and performing arts students who want to pursue a degree in Georgia.
-Located in the large suburb of Lawrenceville, GTC is a public school with a moderately-sized student population.
+Our 2023 rankings named Gwinnett Technical College the best value school in Georgia for visual and performing arts students.
+Located in the suburb of Lawrenceville, GTC is a public school with a medium-sized student population.

 The average tuition and fees for an in-state undergraduate at GTC are $3,236 a year.
 The average amount in student loans that visual and performing arts majors at GTC take out is $16,605.